 I knew something bad was going to happen, and indeed, it does.
 Far from being hilarious, as the blurb on the back of the DVD stated, or even humorous, the film becomes desperately sad at this stage.
 It never really recovers from it.
 It is a slow-moving film throughout, too.
 There are scenes from parties that go on and on; scenes of nature that are quite pretty, but, again, continue for far too long.
 The medical parts were all longer than they should have been, as well.
 An hour into the film, nothing much had happened.

 It got a bit more interesting after that, and the story certainly raises some interesting issues.
 It provides much to think about too, although the idea of downsizing people in this way is so ludicrous (I hope…) that it’s technically satirical rather than dystopian or sci-fi.
 But there wasn’t any humour in it.
 There was just deep sadness.
-At Paul’s predicament - he soon regrets what he had done - and in the essential humanity that means there are slums outside Leisureland despite all the initial promises.
+At Paul’s predicament - he soon regrets what he has done - and in the essential humanity that means there are slums outside Leisureland despite all the initial promises.
 There are also people downsized against their will.
-Later in the film, we learn of the possibility of people, large and small, will be wiped out entirely.
+Later in the film, we learn of the possibility of people, large and small, being wiped out entirely.

 Other than being far too long (we all agreed the film itself should have been downsized significantly when it was edited) it was well produced.
 Matt Damon is excellent in his role.
 Had we known in advance that it was meant to be a futuristic and very sad film, I think I would have appreciated it more.
 I suppose there were one or two mildly amusing moments; but they mostly involved misunderstandings and poor English from a wonderful but also very distressing Vietnamese refugee with a prosthetic leg (brilliantly played by Hong Chau).